kaustubhsridhar/AR.Drone-nonlinear-control/README.md

 # AR.Drone nonlinear control (Gazebo Version)
 This repository contains 4 ROS packages.

+Which have been used to implement backstepping control (as described in https://drive.google.com/open?id=0B3_gyQ1dIf-QdWE2S3BIQ3p1UVU) to make the AR Drone trace a particular trajectory in a Gazebo simulation.

 Three have been downloaded - ardrone_autonomy, tum_ardrone and tum_simulator.

 One was created by me - ardrone_test.